-In our study group, 13 of the cases were females and 4 were males (Table 2).
-The average age was 55.9±35.8 months (8-121 months).
-Four patients were below 2 years of age.
+In our study group, 13 of the cases were females and four were males (Table 2).
+The average age was 55.9 ± 35.8 months (range 8-121).
+Four patients were below two years of age.
 Eighteen renal units of the 17 patients with LHNU were affected.
-In 9 patients the upper pole and in 9 patients the lower pole was nonfunctioning.
+In nine patients the upper pole and in nine patients the lower pole was non-functioning.
 One female patient had bilateral duplex collecting system and the lower poles were affected on both sides.
-This patient had two LHNUs with 1 month interval between the interventions.
-In all patients, LHNU was carried out with a transperitoneal approach and 3 or 4 ports were used in each patient.
+This patient had two LHNUs with a one-month interval between interventions.
+In all patients, LHNU was carried out with a transperitoneal approach and three or four ports were used in each.
 Four ports were used in all LHNUs performed in the right kidney.
 None of the patients needed open surgery.
-The average duration of the operation was measured as 121.7±24.0 minutes (100-200 minutes).
-The average hospitalization time was 1.6 ± 0.4 days (1-2 days).
-Six hours postoperatively oral nutrition was initiated.
-For postoperative analgesia, paracetamol (10mg/kg) was given to all patients.
+The average duration of the operation was 121.7±24.0 minutes (range 100-200).
+The average hospitalization time was 1.6 ± 0.4 days (range 1-2days).
+Six hours postoperatively, oral nutrition was initiated.
+For postoperative analgesia, paracetamol (10 mg/kg) was given to all patients.
 There was no need for narcotic analgesics for any patient.
-During the operation, major complications such as bleeding requiring blood transfusion, vessel injury in the normal kidney pole and colon injury were not encountered.
-The average follow-up period was 29.1±13.4 months (4-48 months).
-As a minor postoperative complication, we had only one case of pyelonephritis in the first month after surgery and this was treated medically.
-DMSA scintigraphy (6-12 months postoperatively) did not reveal any loss of function during the follow-up period (DMSA scintigraphy was not performed in the last operated patient).
+During the operation, major complications, such as bleeding requiring blood transfusion, vessel injury in the normal kidney pole, and colon injury, were not encountered.
+The average followup period was 29.1±13.4